Skip to main content

 Survivorship: During and After Treatment

-What Is Cancer Rehabilitation?
+What Is Cancer Rehab?

-Cancer and its treatment often cause physical, mobility, and cognitive problems.
+Cancer rehab (or rehabilitation) is a supportive health care program.
+It can help with physical, mobility, and thinking and memory problems caused by cancer and its treatment.
 These problems can make it harder to do daily activities, return to work, or continue cancer treatment.
 They can have a lasting effect on your health and overall quality of life.
-Cancer rehabilitation can help with these problems.
+The goals of cancer rehab are to:

 • Help you stay as active as possible and participate in family, work, and other life roles